Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as

 Cinnabar in the form of natural or artificially made vermilion is sold today as an artist’s paint.
 The paint is accompanied by a warning to avoid ingestion and skin contact.
 Many artists use cadmium red as a replacement for vermilion because it's safer and more permanent.

 Some rock and mineral collectors like to include cinnabar samples in their collection.
 The color of the mineral varies considerably and ranges from orange to a deep purple-red.
 Some people enjoy the hunt for the perfect specimen.

 The main use of cinnabar today is for mercury production.
+Though this substance is poisonous, it has multiple uses.
 To extract mercury from cinnabar, the mineral is heated.
-The mercury escapes from the mineral as a gas, which is then cooled and condensed to make liquid mercury.
+The mercury escapes from the mineral as a gas, which is then cooled and condensed to make a liquid.
 Mercury is the only metal that is liquid at room temperature.
 It needs to be treated with great caution because it can be absorbed through the skin and releases dangerous vapors.

-The early alchemists called mercury “quicksilver” for two reasons.
+Early alchemists called mercury “quicksilver” for two reasons.
 One is that mercury is silver in color.
-The other is that when it’s placed on a surface it forms beads that roll around as though they are alive.
+The other is that when it’s placed on a surface it forms beads that often roll around as though they are alive.
+In the past, "quick" meant alive or living.

 Other Meanings of the Word Cinnabar